binbashroot/provision_proxmox/README.md

 Provision Proxmox VMs
 =========

-A project to deploy Red Hat subscribed virtual machines to a desired proxmox host via Ansible
+A project to deploy virtual machines to a desired proxmox host via Ansible.
+Currently only linux distributions are supported at this time.
+Windows should be doable, but nothing on my roadmp at this time.
 #### **How it works:**
 A cloud-init ready base vm with NO OS using a 2g ide "boot" disk is created.
 Imports a KVM cloud image as a new disk to the vm.